YannickSchini/config_perso/README.md

 # TODO

+*  If the second member of a pair of symbols (brackets, parenthesis) is to the right of the opening one when the first one is deleted, delete the second automatically
+*  Autocomplete & proper indentation for Python code
+*  Find a way to perform a commit-per-commit code review without leaving Vim
+*  Handle vaulted files properly (see diffs, handle conflicts, etc)
 *  Automate the addition to the .bashrc file (with a Makefile ?
 A bash script ?)
 *  Automate the installation of all dependencies (git, fzf, fd, rg, etc)

+# TO CHECK

+*  Check that :Rg only looks through all the files' content and not their name

+# DONE

+*  See how to bind the autocomplete on tab
+*  Handle interruptions in the 'of' and 'ff' functions better
+*  Improve vim buffer handling with new keymaps

 Author: Yannick SCHINI